 The Flame FMIII packs down to a very tiny size and weighs 890 grams for the regular size – a little heavy but lighter than most bags with this warmth range.
 Given sleeping bags are often one of the heaviest and bulky items you will carry in your pack, this bag is a real weight and space saver given it packs down to about 2/3 he size of my previous bag.

 I really like this sleeping bag but there is one negative, for many the biggest, and that is the cost.
-With a RRP of AUD$849 for the regular size, this is an expensive bag.
-You can find it on sale for under AUD$700 but that’s still a decent investment.
+With a RRP of AUD$949 for the regular size, this is an expensive bag.
+You can find it on sale for around AUD$790 but that’s still a decent investment.

 This is a great bag if you are looking for a super warm, lightweight sleeping bag.
-I’m now looking for the opportunity to spend a few weeks luxuriating in this warm bag – lucky winter is here!
+Gill loved this bag so much that this is what she ended up purchasing.